How to get from Kuala Lumpur Airport to the city centre

 Going to...

-3 ways to get from and to Kuala Lumpur Airport
+What are the 3 ways to travel from Kuala Lumpur Airport to the city centre?

 If you’re on a tight schedule or just prefer to not get stuck in traffic, the train is your best bet.
 KLIA Ekspres offers 2 kinds of trains.